Woman sleeping on back on Circadian buckwheat pillow — overhead editorial lifestyle shot, warm ochre linen

 Is it worth replacing buckwheat hulls, or should you buy a new pillow?

 Replacing hulls is almost always the more cost-effective choice.
-A 5-lb bag of pre-polished bulk buckwheat hulls costs $49, compared to $79 for a complete new Circadian buckwheat pillow.
+A 5-lb bag of pre-polished bulk buckwheat hulls costs $49, compared to $129 for a complete new Standard Circadian buckwheat pillow.
 The organic cotton twill cover on a well-cared-for pillow outlasts multiple hull lifespans, so as long as the cover and zipper are intact, a hull swap restores the pillow to near-new performance at roughly 60 percent of the replacement cost.

 How do you dispose of old buckwheat hulls?